You can easily take a day trip for some top things to do in Bentong, Western Pahang, Malaysia.

 Opens Daily | Admission: Free for the public hot spring

-You can have a picnic, dip your feet in the cool waters, and take some photos.
+You can picnic, dip your feet in the calm waters, and take photos.

-For parents with small children, keep a close watch on those under your care.
+For parents with small children, watch those under your care closely.

 As with most waterfalls, the steep rocks are wet and slippery.
 Please proceed with caution and be careful to stay away from the swiftly moving water.